HtooNaungWint/MMTour/readme.md

 - "email": "lusoe@gmailtest.com", password: "12345678"

-or you can just sign in with your email account
-•if you do you will even receive a welcome message from mmtour
+or you can just sign in with your email account if you do, you will even receive a welcome message to your email from mmtour

 Thank you for your time